 - At the top end with considerable management responsibility salaries can reach £60,000.

 Salaries and other benefits in the private sector vary much more widely than in the public sector.
 The lowest pay is generally for roles on private estates, but these posts may come with other benefits such as accommodation and a car.

 Income data from Forestry England and Natural Resources Wales.
 Figures are intended as a guide only.

 What to expect

-- There is a mixture of office-based and outdoor work, sometimes in all weathers and possibly in remote places.
+- The role involves a mixture of office-based and outdoor work and at times you will need to work in adverse weather and possibly in remote places.

 - Working hours may include unsocial hours and weekend work.

 - Travel within a working day is common and occasional overnight absence from home may be required.
 Depending on the role, overseas travel may be a feature of the job.